 This rich and decadent Nutella Crunch Cake is easy to make, super moist, and topped with an irresistible Nutella crunch (that you’ll want to snack on all on its own)!
 I make this recipe as a sheet cake, and it’s the perfect dessert for parties!

-And we never get tired of cake around here.
+I don’t know about you, but we never get tired of cake around here.
 Or Nutella, for that matter.
-Which is why today I’m sharing a sheet cake recipe that combines both of these things into delicious slices of pure chocolate hazelnut bliss.
+Which is why today I’m sharing a sheet cake recipe that combines both of these things into slices of pure chocolate hazelnut bliss.

-This recipe transforms your favorite boxed chocolate cake mix into a ridiculously moist and rich Nutella dessert.
-All topped with an easy, irresistible Nutella hazelnut crunch topping that’s so good, you’ll be tempted to eat it before it even touches the cake!
+This Nutella cake recipe transforms your favorite boxed chocolate cake mix into a ridiculously moist and rich dessert.
+Oh and did I mention the easy, irresistible hazelnut crunch topping that you’ll be tempted to eat before it even touches the cake?
+Just making sure!

 What You’ll Need

 Alright, let’s round up what we’ll need to make this Nutella cake happen!
 If you’re looking for precise quantities for each ingredient, check out the recipe card below.